 Incumbent president Emomali Rakhmon is favoured to win in Wednesday’s elections.

-The five candidates standing against Rakhmon were virtual unknowns even inside the country, with next to no chance of victory.
+The five candidates standing against Rakhmon are virtual unknowns even inside the country, with next to no chance of victory.

 Rakhmon, who has increased the number and length of his terms by revising the constitution through a referendum, won 79 percent of the vote in the previous election in 2006.